atillatan/Enterprise-Angular-Project/README.md

 - **ToolTip:** Sometimes we use Icons on the user interface, in enterprise application we have to show icon meaning with tooltip.

-- **Data Table or Data Grid:** If we want to make enterprise application, we usually show data with data grid or data table.
+- **Data Table or Data Grid:** If we want to make enterprise application, we usually show data with data grid or data table. optional: sorting data with table header, exporting functionality

 - **Database Pagination:** Sometimes we have a lot of record on the database table, we don't show all record on the user interface, it's effect application performance and usability of the application.
 Pagination is the best way to show data.

+- **Dashboard:** SPA applications always use Dashboard, you can add DashBoard to your project  the following tutorial [https://github.com/creativetimofficial/material-dashboard?utm_campaign=explore-email&utm_medium=email&utm_source=newsletter&utm_term=daily](https://github.com/creativetimofficial/material-dashboard?utm_campaign=explore-email&utm_medium=email&utm_source=newsletter&utm_term=daily)

 You can use the following tutorial for making Enterprise Angular Project [http://atilla.tanrikulu.biz/Making-Enterprise-Angular-Project-step-by-step/](http://atilla.tanrikulu.biz/Making-Enterprise-Angular-Project-step-by-step/)